josdejong/mathjs/docs/datatypes/matrices.md

 Math.js supports multi dimensional matrices and arrays.
 Matrices can be created, manipulated, and used in calculations.
-Both regular JavaScript arrays as well as the matrix type implemented by math.js can be used interchangeably in all relevant math.js functions.
+Both regular JavaScript arrays as well as the matrix type implemented by math.js can be used interchangeably in all relevant math.js functions. math.js supports both dense and sparse matrices.

 ## Arrays and matrices